 The ability to adjust color temperature has multiple uses in photography and videography.
 Although I don’t go into those various uses here, adjusting color temperature gives you artistic flexibility with your miniature photography.
 For example, you can use a warm color temperature to light your miniature diorama or scene, and your photograph of them would appear as if you took the photo during a golden sunset.

 A ring light is a “ring” or circle shaped light.
 The diameter of a ring light tells you how big the ring light is across the LED source.
 The light diameter is an important measurement because the size of the ring light influences how the softness quality of the light source.
-The larger the diameter, the more diffuse and soft your ring light will be on your miniatures.
+The larger the diameter, the more diffuse and soft your LED ring light will be on your miniatures.

 A softer light will produce a much nicer image of your models without harsh shadows and reflections in odd places on your models.
 If you can spare the room in your hobby area for a larger ring light (another exception below regarding portability), I recommend you go with as large a ring light as you can afford.